-A renewal of the Operational Environmental License for the Palito Mine was issued on 27 April 2012 by SEMA which is the appropriate regulatory authority for such matters.
-The new Operating License (LO # 6704/2012) allows the Company to extract and process gold and associated metallic ores from the Company's mining license area # 850.175/2003, where the Palito mine and all the Company's current measured and indicated resources and inferred resources are located and ensures that all the required permits are current and in place in advance of any re-commencement of mining operations at Palito.
+A renewal of the Operational Environmental Licence for the Palito Mine was issued on 27 April 2012 by SEMA which is the appropriate regulatory authority for such matters.
+The new Operating Licence (LO # 6704/2012) allows the Company to extract and process gold and associated metallic ores from the Company's mining licence area # 850.175/2003, where the Palito Mine and all the Company's current Measured and Indicated resources and Inferred resources are located and ensures that all the required permits are current and in place in advance of any re-commencement of mining operations at Palito.

-Outlook:
+Outlook

-Exploration and development activities will continue to be limited until the results of the PEA are available and thereafter future activity will be subject to the levels of funding available to the Company.
-On the assumption that the PEA is positive and that the company is able to secure the required level of finance within a reasonable time frame thereafter, it could be anticipated that following the closing of such financings:
+Exploration and development activities will continue to be limited.
+Future activity will be subject to the levels of funding available to the Company.
+With a positive PEA the Company's objective is to secure the required finance in order to follow the development plan outlined in the PEA.
+It could be anticipated that following securing of the required funds:

-- Work would be undertaken to commence de-watering of the mine; - A mining contractor would be appointed;

-- The company would seek to secure appointments of key personnel; - Mining equipment and mobile mining fleet orders would be placed; - Orders would be placed for any items required for the crushing and processing plant; and - Exploration activity at Piaui, Palito South and Currutela would be restarted with a view to implementing drill programmes to establish Canadian National Instrument 43-101 compliant mineral resource estimates on one or more of these prospects.
+- Work would be undertaken to commence the de-watering of the mine; - A mining contractor would be appointed; - The company would seek to secure appointments of key personnel; - Mining equipment and mobile mining fleet orders would be placed; - Orders would be placed for any items required for the crushing and processing plant; and - Exploration activity at Piaui, Palito South and Currutela would be restarted with a view to implementing drill programmes to establish Canadian National Instrument 43-101 compliant mineral resource estimates on one or more of these prospects.